 Until further notice, restaurants, bars, discos and night clubs remain closed.

 Public transport (trains and buses) is operating across the country.
 Seating capacities are limited so that a safe distance can be ensured.
 Passengers are still required to wear protective masks and maintain a distance of at least 1,5 meters throughout the ride.
 Taxis are operating.

 The TIC Ljubljana, tourist information center next to the Triple Bridge is open.
-Opening hours are from Monday to Saturday from 9:00 to 17:00, Sundays and holidays 9:00 to 13:00.
+Opening hours are from Monday to Friday from 9:00 to 17:00, Saturdays from 9:00 to 15:00.
 Safety rules are in place.